 So, what’s a girl to do?
 And, more importantly, how do we develop and stay true to our own ‘signature style’?

-Although it’s always evolving (remember that time I wanted to change my whole #lewk and then did?), my own signature style is built around a few key rules.
+Although it’s always evolving (remember that time I wanted to change my whole look and then did?), my own signature style is built around a few key rules.
 I try not to buy into trends, I swear by a good tailor, and I often look to thrift and vintage stores for original pieces.

 I’ve grown to accept and appreciate what works for me (blazers, statement jewellery, well-tailored suits and great basics etc) and what doesn’t, and I always lean towards clothes that evoke an emotional response in me, rather than trying to emulate every look that’s buried in my saved folder on Instagram.

 Above all, I like to invest in good quality pieces that withstand the test of time, which is why I’m so drawn to the timeless appeal of monogram prints.
-When it comes to monogram done well, there’s no greater example than the new Coach signature collection.

 Personal style should be an outlet for personal expression and creativity.
 It’s a celebration of, and a way to communicate, our own individual personalities, and that’s what makes it so important!